PaulieB14/Like-n-Tip-miniapp/README.md

 Built with ❤️ for the Base app community

-**Revolutionary auto-tipping that makes every like count!** 🚀
+**Revolutionary comment tipping that makes every comment count!** 🚀
-# Ultimate Base Mini App Integration - Sat Oct 11 20:19:19 EDT 2025